The MiSTer Station

 Analogue I/O Board

-A good to have road map, to any electric DYI build, is the schematics.
-For the IO analogue board v.6.1 you can find it Here.
+It is a good thing to have, in any electric DYI build, is the schematics.
+For the I/O analogue board v.6.1 you can find it Here.

 I/O board added by a GPIO extension cable.

-Removed the fan for space optimisation, reduction of moving parts and effect efficiency.
-I added a heatsink, because – could not be a bad thing.
+Removed the fan for; space optimization, reduction of moving parts and effect efficiency.
+I added a heatsink, because – could not be a bad thing, right.

 One issue.
-The eurorack/ribbon connection doesn’t fit if we try to put the top cover part on.
+The eurorack/ribbon connection doesn’t fit if we try to put the top cover part back on.
 Solution 1: strip open mechanism of the case so that the CD cover will be unable to open.
-Not a nice one, so I went with Solution 2 instead which is modification of the ribbon cable like this:
+Not a nice one, so I went with Solution 2 instead which were a modification of the ribbon cable like this:

 The black cog wheel is stuck on the GPIO connector.
 Sorry for the bad picture.
 I guess you just have to believe me then.